A lot of you have been asking me questions lately about my photography. So I've decided to start a mini-series on my blog: the photography series!

 Unedited photos can look dull and uninviting.
 Editing our food photos is a way of enhancing the light and bringing out the true colours of the food.

-I edit my photos in Lightroom on my iPad.
-Lightroom is completely free to use and has some fairly advanced editing tools which are great for food photography.
+I edit my photos in Adobe Lightroom.
+Lightroom has both paid versions (for Desktop) and free versions (for iPad/iPhone).
+Even the free version has some fairly advanced editing tools which are great for food photography.

 Thank you so much